bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 known algorithms take approximately 2^123 group operations.

 This group has two different efficiently computable endomorphisms, as described in {{Curve4Q}}.
-As discussed in {{GLV}} and {{GLS}} these endomorphisms permit to turn multiplication by a large scalar into multiple multiplications by smaller scalars, which can be evaluated in much less time overall.
+As discussed in {{GLV}} and {{GLS}} these endomorphisms multiplication by a large scalar to be computed using multiple multiplications by smaller scalars, which can be evaluated in much less time overall.

 # Representation of Curve Points